achinthagunasekara/puzzles_and_algorithms/return_two_prime_numbers/README.md

 NOTE: A solution will always exist, read Goldbach’s conjecture.

-Also, solve the problem in linear time complexity, i.e., O(n).

 ## Input

 The first line contains T, the number of test cases.
 The following T lines consist of a number each, for which we'll find two prime numbers.